-Fig. 5c: Diffraction and Interference from Double Slit For slit separation = $10 \lambda$ and Slit Width = $4 \lambda$
+Fig. 5c: Diffraction and Interference from Double Slit For slit separation = 10 $\lambda$ and Slit Width = 4 $\lambda$

 The envelope of the distribution is determined by diffraction, whereas, the internal structure is due to interference.
 Note, however, that the envelope depends critically on the width of the slit and, as expected, the influence of diffraction can be minimized by choosing very narrow slits (see Figure 3).
-In our example, diffraction creates a minimum in the distribution in the region of $12^{\circ}$ .
+In our example, diffraction broadens the minimum in the region of 14°, as you can see by comparing the narrow minimum of Figure 5a with the broader minimum of 5b and thus in 5c.